-Restrictions on arrival may vary depending on which state or territory you arrive in.
-There may still be caps on international arrivals.
-You may need to quarantine when you arrive.
-It's important to check the restrictions that will apply to you on return - before you decide to travel and while you're away as they may change suddenly.
+Rules on arrival may vary depending on which state or territory you arrive in.
+It's important to check what will apply to you on your return.

 - Read our travel advice for the most up-to-date information on entry measures and local risks.

 - Subscribe for updates to stay informed, and follow us on Facebook and Twitter.

 - Make sure you know the facts about COVID-19.

 - Check with your state or territory government for COVID-19 requirements.

 - If you’re fully vaccinated, get your International COVID-19 Vaccination Certificate.

 - Check your travel insurance policy to see what’s covered, particularly in the event your travel is disrupted or there’s a change in travel advice level.